jlw-ecoevo/gRodon2/README.md

 # `gRodon`

-`gRodon` is an R package to estimate maximal growth rates of prokaryotic organisms from genome-wide codon usage statistics.
+`gRodon` is an R package to estimate maximal growth rates of protkaryotes and microbial eukaryotes (**new in v2.0.0**) from genome-wide codon usage statistics.
 You can find a detailed tutorial (vignette) on how to use the `gRodon` package [here](https://jlw-ecoevo.github.io/gRodon-vignette).

 You can use `gRodon` to get maximal growth rate predictions from individual **genomes**, as well-as bulk community-wide average growth rates from **metagenomes**.